-The enhancement of these sites and links to other potential new sites identified on Figure 8 will be encouraged.
+The enhancement of these sites and links to other potential new sites will be encouraged.

 - d).
 Where opportunities exist linkages to 'cross parish' green spaces will be promoted to provide defined areas for public access. - e).
-Any development specifically for sports open space within the Parish must reflect the recommendations set out in Herefordshire's Playing Pitch Assessment 2012 - f).
-Local Wildlife Sites within the vicinity should be protected against harm, and no development can take place if likely to harm these sites.
+Any development specifically for sports open space within the Parish must reflect the recommendations set out in Herefordshire's Playing Pitch Assessment 2012